clawpack/doc/doc/setrun_geoclaw.rst

     - 4 = Perturbation to surface level

-.. attribute:: qinitfiles : list of lists
+.. attribute:: rundata.qinit_data.qinitfiles : list of lists

    *qinitfiles* should be a list of the form *[]* or *[file1info]* where each element (currently at most 1 is allowed!)